Bias-Aware Conformal Prediction for Metric-Based Imaging Pipelines: Theoretical Analysis

 We find that asymmetric adjustments are not affected at all by a constant bias $b$, which is a desirable property.
-However, recall that when predictions are unbiased, asymmetrically adjusted intervals tend to be longer than symmetric ones~\citep{romano2019conformalized}.
-This raises the question: at what level of bias does this behavior reverse?
-We derive conditions under which, in the presence of bias, asymmetrically adjusted intervals become shorter than symmetric ones: \begin{corollary} For $L_1$ and CQR non-conformity scores, asymmetric adjustments produce smaller interval lengths than symmetric adjustments under the following condition:
+However, recall that when predictions are unbiased, asymmetric intervals tend to be longer than symmetric ones~\cite{romano2019conformalized}.
+This raises the question: what is the relationship between bias and the relative lengths of symmetric and asymmetric intervals?
+We can derive a formal condition that must be true \emph{if} asymmetric intervals are observed to be shorter. \begin{corollary} For $L_1$ and CQR non-conformity scores, if the biased asymmetric interval length $L_{asym}(\hat Y_{n+1}^b)$ is shorter than or equal to the biased symmetric interval length $L_{sym}(\hat Y_{n+1}^b)$, then the following condition must hold: $2|b| \geq L_{asym}(\hat Y_{n+1}^0)-L_{sym}(\hat Y_{n+1}^0)$.
+Here $b$ is the bias, and $L_{sym}(\hat Y_{n+1}^0)$ and $L_{asym}(\hat Y_{n+1}^0)$ are lengths computed using symmetric and asymmetric adjustments, respectively for hypothetical predictions without bias ($\hat Y_{n+1}^0$).